dwyl/start-here/questions.md

 ## 12. What have you made a conscious choice to say 'no' to even though it was a great opportunity; and why?

-Saying "no" to _superficially_ great opportunities can be one of the most difficult things in life, give an example of where you have made this decision conciously and explain why if possible:
+Saying "no" to _superficially_ great opportunities can be one of the most difficult things in life, give an example of where you have made this decision consciously and explain why if possible:

 ```sh
 # I have said 'no' to: